xieyuheng/inner/topics/homotopy-type-theory/an-introduction-to-univalent-foundations.md

 aiming to explain how he chose to encode mathematics in type theory and how the encoding reveals a potentially viable foundation for all of modern mathematics that can serve as an alternative to set theory.

+# 1. What is a type?

+# 2. The type of natural numbers

+# 3. Identity types

+# 4. Other types

+# 5. Formalization of mathematics

+# 6. Univalence

+# 7. The interpretation

+# 8. Further developments